Va. Beach police officer hurt after armed robbery leads to chase

-Virginia Beach, Va.
-(WAVY) — A man is in custody after a robbery at a gas station and a police chase early Wednesday morning.
+VIRGINIA BEACH, Va.
+(WAVY) — A man is in custody after an armed robbery at a gas station and a police chase early Wednesday morning.

-The chase ended when the suspect ran from his car and into a house in the 4900 block of Century Drive.
-A short time later the suspect came out of the house.
+Police say the chase ended when the suspect ran from his car and into a house in the 4900 block of Century Drive.
+A short time later, the suspect came out of the house.

-Police struggled briefly to take him into custody.
+Officers struggled briefly to take him into custody, police say.
 One officer was hurt and taken to the hospital for treatment of a minor injury.

 The man is in custody, with charges pending.